Filtering noise with discrete wavelet transforms

 xn=1NkXkei2πkn/N x_n = \frac{1}{N}\sum_k X_k \cdot e^{i 2 \pi k n / N}

-This is the definition used by numpy, for example.
+This is the definition used by numpy.
 Let’s use this definition to compute the discrete Fourier transform of f(t)ei2t+ei5tf(t) \equiv e^{-i ~ 2t} + e^{-i ~ 5t}:

 Top: Signal which is composed of two natural frequencies.
 Bottom: Discrete Fourier transform of the top signal, showing two natural frequencies.
 (Source code)